pauwels-labs/flux-infra/README.md

   then let keycloak make the tables so it'll be owner and have full permissions

-- Set hostname and tlsSecret in the Keycloak CR to INSECURE-DISABLE to let istio handle networking
+- Set tlsSecret in the Keycloak CR to INSECURE-DISABLE to let istio handle TLS termination; Keycloak operator automatically sets proxy config to "edge" so that Keycloak knows its TLS is terminated upstream

 - Add a JAVA_OPTS_APPEND env var to the unsupported.podTemplate.spec.containers[0] section in the Keycloak